3 white men, 2 white woman picked for Bill Cosby jury so far

 PITTSBURGH (AP) — The panel that will decide Bill Cosby’s fate in his sex assault trial began to take shape Monday with the selection of five jurors, three white men and two white women.

-The search for 12 jurors and six alternates got off to a brisk start.
-Experts believe lawyers on both sides will be considering race, sex, age, occupation and interests of potential jurors.
+The search for 12 jurors and six alternates got off to a brisk star, even though a third of the initial jury pool had an opinion about Cosby’s guilt or innocence and an equal number said they or someone close to them had been sexually assaulted.
+Lawyers on both sides are contemplating a person’s race, sex, age, occupation and interests as they weigh their likely sympathies, experts said.

+“You’re looking for what people already believe,” said University of Pittsburgh School of Law professor David Harris.
+“People don’t take in new information and process it.
+They filter it into what they already know and think.”

 The actor-comedian once known as America’s Dad for his portrayal of Dr. Cliff Huxtable on “The Cosby Show” is charged with drugging and molesting a Temple University women’s basketball team manager at his home near Philadelphia in 2004.
 He calls their encounter consensual.